kesiev/rewtro/manual/rewtrocartridge.md

 Let's start making an _empty cartridge_.

   * Rewtro supports multiple _core versions_ which are a combination of a game engine and its configuration.
 Right now the latest version of Rewtro is `0.2`, which uses the custom `RewtroEngine` with extended commands set.
   * Then there is a `metadata` section, which includes several extra details of your game.
-This part is never encoded in cartridges data but is useful to configure text printed on QR-Carts and more.
+This part is never encoded in cartridges data but is useful to configure text printed on data storages and more.
 The only mandatory key of `metadata` is your game name, which is used as file name in exports and displayed by the debugger.
   * There is a `data` section, which holds all your game contents grouped in [data blocks](datablocks.md).
 Unsurprisingly enough, it's a mandatory section too.
 Since we're creating a minimal cartridge, let's keep that empty.

 That's all.
 Our minimal cartridge is this one: